AndreBaltazar8/ablac/docs/bootstrap.md

 current src/*.ab -> fixed-point compiler
 ```

-`make bootstrap` downloads and verifies that artifact. `make ablac` then uses
+`make bootstrap` selects, downloads, and verifies the artifact for the current
+host. `make ablac` then uses
 it to rebuild the current sources. `make self-rebuild` builds another compiler,
 requires byte-identical LLVM IR from both compilers, audits the child for
 project-C host symbols, and uses it to build and run a native probe.